-Professional Title Minimum Level of Education/Degree/ Experience Required - Requires Supervision?
+Professional Title Minimum Level of Education/Degree/ Experience Required Requires Supervision?
 State Code Psychologist/ LCSW/ LPC/LMFT's supervisee/trainee (S/T) Minimum of a Bachelor's degree and one or more of the following: a.
 Registered toward attaining an associate or full licensure; b.
-In pursuit of a Master's degree that would qualify the student to ultimately qualify as a licensed practitioner; Workers, and Marriage and Family Therapists or enrolled in a practicum with an accredited educational Master's degree program which provides supervision as a part of a curriculum which is the foundation toward licensure supervision of a licensed Psychologist/LCS W, LPC, or LMFT in accordance with the GA Composite Board of Professional Counselors, Social Workers, and Marriage and Family Therapists or 43-10A Vocational Rehabilitation Specialist Minimum of one year verifiable vocational rehabilitation experience. that is DBHDD approved to provide ACT.
-Under supervision of an ACT team leader who is either a physician, psychologist, PA, APRN, RN with a 4-year BSN, LCSW, LPC, or LMFT.
+In pursuit of a Master's degree that would qualify the student to ultimately qualify as a licensed practitioner; accordance with the GA Composite Board of Professional Counselors, Social Workers, and Marriage and Family Therapists or enrolled in a practicum with an accredited educational Master's degree program which provides supervision as a part of a curriculum which is the foundation toward licensure licensed Psychologist/LCS W, LPC, or LMFT in accordance with the GA Composite Board of Professional Counselors, Social Workers, and Marriage and Family Therapists or Vocational Rehabilitation Specialist Minimum of one year verifiable vocational rehabilitation experience.
+ACT.